netarchivesuite/solrwaybackrootproxy/README.md

 # SolrWaybackRootProxy
-Using the solrwaybackrootproxy will improve playback, can redirect and fix leaked resources when running in socks4 mode.
+Using the solrwaybackrootproxy will improve playback in SolrWayback.
+It can redirect and fix leaked resources when running in socks4 mode.
 This module is optional for the SolrWayback web-application.
 Even when not running in Socks mode, SolrWaybackRootProxy can fix and direct leaks that are relative ie. '../images/test.png'.
-Without proxy mode it can not fix relative URLs, since they will leak to the live web.
+Without proxy mode it can not fix absolute URLs, since they will leak to the live web.

 ## Install